MeteoSwiss/dvas/docs/source/index.rst

   - ``dvas_recipes``: the high-level package that contains all the *analysis recipes* specific to a given scenario: for example, the UAII 2022 campaign.

-There is therefore two distinct ways to use dvas:
+There are therefore two distinct ways to use dvas:

   1. :ref:`running_recipes:Running dvas recipes`: users interested to reproduce the UAII 2022 analysis (either for the original dataset, or for a different-but-similar one) need only to use